Stadium Bowl

 The Stadium Bowl (originally Tacoma Stadium) is a 15,000-seat stadium in the Stadium District of Tacoma, Washington, United States.
-It is adjacent to Stadium High School with views of Commencement Bay and Puget Sound from its open north end.
-The stadium was designed by Frederick Heath and opened in 1910, primarily for use by the then-renamed Stadium High School and later Silas High School.
+It is adjacent to Stadium High School and has views of Commencement Bay and Puget Sound from its open north end.
+The stadium was designed by Frederick Heath and opened in 1910, primarily for use by the then-renamed Stadium High School.

 The Stadium Bowl is designed for American football as well as track and field events.
 It has also hosted baseball and other sports in the past.
 The stadium originally seated 23,000, but was later reduced in capacity during renovations and restoration projects.

 History

 The stadium was proposed in 1906 at the site of Old Woman's Gulch and designed by Frederick Heath.
 It was originally built with a seating capacity of 23,486 and a total capacity of 32,000 that was later reduced to 17,000.
 The stadium is on an asymmetrical block bounded by North E Street (south); Tacoma High School and North 1st Street (east); North 3rd Street and North Stadium Way (originally Cliff Avenue) (west); and North Schuster Parkway, railroad tracks and Commencement Bay (north).